AnnekaSillitoe/CV/README.md

 Dissertation: 'Females in Motorsport: The Athlete and Journalists Battle for Acceptance' Website running of 'Westminster News Online' creating content, updating the site and social media running.
 Plus using InDesign to create a newspaper spin-off from the site.
 Documenting and creating a portfolio for the start up of a magazine from costing through to possible production.
-Modules included, but were not limited to: Media Transformations, Network Society and the Media, Advanced Online Media, Media Work Experience and Cultural Industries and Media Markets.
+Modules included, but were not limited to: Media Transformations, Network, Society and the Media, Advanced Online Media and Cultural Industries and Media Markets.

 ## LINKS